Gaohao1996/Phase-Transfer-Entropy-Decomposition-in-Epilepsy-IEEEG-Data/README.md

 # Phase Transfer Entropy (TE) Decomposition in Epilepsy IEEEG Data

-Functions for calculating TE Decomposition in IEEG data with the popurse of finding the redundant and synergistic path beween source and target variables.
-Also the dictionary PLV Functional Network is used to visualize the functional network of the data based on their PLV values and do some analyses.
-The dataset used here is from .
+Functions for calculating TE Decomposition in IEEG data to find the redundant and synergistic paths beween certain source and target variables.
+The dictionary
+`PLV Functional Network` is used to visualize the functional network of the data based on their PLV values and do some analyses.
+The dataset used here is from [Statistical Analysis of Network Data](https://math.bu.edu/people/kolaczyk/datasets.html).
 Some of data has been preprocessed ( these can be identified in the `.mat` file which are), like removing the noise power frequency and the noise component from ICA ( only for seizure 1).

 ## Transfer Entropy Decomposition
 The main script `EZ_TEdecom` contains：